Ertso/Youtube-MP3-MP4-Downloader-Script/README.md

 # Youtube-MP3-MP4-Downloader
-A script that I made when I got really bored that downloads a YouTube video as .mp4 or .mp3 in the desired file path in Python
+A script that I made when I got really bored that downloads a YouTube video as .mp4 or .mp3 in the desired folder in Python

 ## Setup:
 You need to install pytube and moviepy for that, and you need to write